bharrisau/wa-assoc-rules/rules.markdown

 ## Definitions ##
+2. In these rules, unless the contrary intention appears-

+    "associate member" has the meaning given in rule 27 (1);

-2. In these rules, unless the contrary intention appears- “annual general meeting” is the meeting convened under paragraph (b) of rule 16 (1);
+    “annual general meeting” is the meeting convened under paragraph (b) of rule 16 (1);